siongui/userpages/content/articles/2012/06/18/load-external-javascript-or-css-file-dynamically%en.rst

 servers on other domains is not allowed.
 There are several workaround to achieve `cross domain scripting`_, but this is beyond the topic of this post.

+.. adsu:: 3

-If you load JavaScript after the page is ready, there are chances that you code will not run automatically.
+If you load JavaScript_ after the page is ready, there are chances that you code will not run automatically.
 Please refer to [3]_, [4]_, and [5]_ for more details.
 And to know how XMLHttp works, please refer to [6]_.